smlhelp/book/src/concepts/recind.md

 In addition, **the proof mirrors the code.** What we mean by this is, there should be a different case for each clause of the function.
 Our proof would have a base case for both `n = 0` and `n = 1`, because the first two clauses of `exp''` deal with those cases.
-Again, we omit the details of `exp''`'s correctness.
+Again, we omit the details of proving `exp''`'s correctness.

 ## List Recursion